gotygota/tastebuddy_docs/docs/admin/index.md

 `Sensory evaluation` or `Tasting`

-: Sensory evaluation of a product based on a pre-defined set of criteria associated with a discrete point scale (e.g. sweet- ness from 1 to 6, complexity from 1 to 10, etc.).
-Comments from the taster can be associated with the criterion.
+: Sensory evaluation of one or more products based on a pre-defined set of criteria associated with a discrete point scale (e.g. sweet- ness from 1 to 6, complexity from 1 to 10, etc.).
+Tasting notes or comments can also be added to justify the scores.

 `Tasting criterion`